The Student Contract

 - use of the University’s services and facilities including those relating to IT, the Library, sports and fitness, and car parking.

-Some of these documents may be accessed at General information, documents and policies, Administration, and in the Undergraduate prospectus / Postgraduate prospectus.
+These documents may be accessed on the Policies and Documents webpage, and in the Undergraduate prospectus / Postgraduate prospectus.
 Alternatively, copies can be obtained upon request from the University’s Quality Assurance Team.

 Please make sure that you familiarise yourself with these documents and their relevant requirements.
 Failure to comply with these requirements could result in the University taking action against you under relevant University procedures (for example those relating to academic conduct or progression, student misconduct, fitness to practise, Professional Suitability, fitness to study or fees) which could lead to the University terminating your registration or revoking your award.